Forex Education

 This method can be dangerous if the risk is too high when the traders’ uncontrolled trade against the main trend.
 However, this strategy can decrease loss.

-Famous trader Joel Kruger, very often in his strategies, build position using several smaller positions at different trading times.
+Famous trader Joel Kruger, often in his strategies, builds position using several smaller positions at different trading times.

-For example, a trader can buy EURUSD at 1.3, or buy 5 mini lots at 1.3 and later 5 mini lots at 1.298.
+For example, a trader can buy EURUSD at 1.3, buy 5 mini lots at 1.3, and later 5 mini lots at 1.298.
 In this case, he will decrease loss and increase the profitability of trades.

 Maximal drawdown position sizing is a technique where traders calculate position size based on maximal drawdown.
 There are various formulas, but the goal is to create a large profit with a small loss.

-Monte Carlo simulation is a position sizing method used to model the probability of different outcomes in a process where the algorithm repeated random sampling to obtain numerical results.
+Monte Carlo simulation is a position sizing method used to model different outcomes when the algorithm repeated random sampling to obtain numerical results.
 Usually, using maximum drawdown calculates the likelihood that a future drawdown will stretch to a certain dollar amount.
 This technique is just one continuation of the maximum drawdown position size technique.

 Prop companies and traders create special formulas to calculate position size based on volatility, drawdown, past performance.
 There are a lot of money management equations, models that calculate position sizes and portfolio risk.